exo-codefest/2014-team-E/README.md

 	cd 2014-team-E
 	mvn clean install

-# Responsive

-The **MasterTask** app is based on Twitter Bootstrap to be fully responsive support.

 # What's MasterTask?

 With the aim of making easy for managing your jobs, our team would like to introduce **MasterTask** - a friendly and powerful task management tool.